SEI-ATL/project2-ideas/README.md

 In this space below, list **THREE** ideas for your Project 2.
 For each idea, include [user stories](https://revelry.co/user-stories-that-dont-suck/) for each idea and a link to the API(s) you want to use for it.

 --------------------------------------------------------
 1. WHAT TO COOK- As a stay at home mom, I often want to find new recipes based on the ingredients already available to me in my fridge.
+This is the website for the API https://www.linguarobot.io/.
 2. WORDS- As a young writer, it is important to me that I spice things up.
 I want to be able to quickly access information about a word I want to use, including other words I could possible replace it with.
+This is the website for the API https://www.themealdb.com/api.php
 3. VIRUS SHIELD- As a novice engineer, I want to be able to easily scan files and documents I may want to upload or copy onto my computer, as the right virus could easily everything on my computer.
+This is the website for the API https://developers.virustotal.com/reference#public-vs-private-api.
 ---------------------------------------------------------

 Make a PR when you're done!